SymfonyCasts/symfony-ux/sfcasts/turbo/modal-redirect.md

 when you submit the form successfully, that works.

-No, at least in some cases, though, if you go back, you know, I'm also going to read with you this time model, that higher don't actually need that anymore for redirecting to another page.
-There's no reason to close the model.
+No, at least in some cases, though, if you go back, you know, I'm also going to read with you this time modal, that higher don't actually need that anymore for redirecting to another page.
+There's no reason to close the modal.
 And in some cases I've seen kind of that.
 Uh, yeah,

 I won't say that.